centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                              is "alive".
 The command must return a status of OK (0) or Centreon Engine will assume the host is down.
 If you leave this argument blank, the host will not be actively checked.
 Thus, Centreon Engine will likely always assume the host is up (it may show up as being in a "PENDING" state in the web interface).
 This is useful if you are monitoring printers or other devices that are frequently turned off.
-The maximum amount of time that the notification command can run is controlled by either the host's check_timeout option or the global :ref:`host_check_timeout <main_cfg_opt_host_check_timeout>` option. check_timeout                This is the maximum number of seconds that Centreon Engine will allow host checks to run.
+The maximum amount of time that the check command can run is controlled by either the host's check_timeout option or the global :ref:`host_check_timeout <main_cfg_opt_host_check_timeout>` option. check_timeout                This is the maximum number of seconds that Centreon Engine will allow host checks to run.
 If checks exceed this limit,